yeti-switch/doc/docs/en/yeti-ui-system.rst

 System supports mirroring of signaling and media traffic.
 This functionality can be used for Lawful Interception.
-Currently system supports two encapsulation methods:
+Currently system supports three encapsulation methods:

     - IP-IP tunnel
         Original packets will be encapsulated into additional IP-IP tunnel header.